How to Calculate Customer Acquisition Cost (Formula & CAC Examples)

 What Is Customer Acquisition Cost?

 Customer acquisition cost (CAC) is clearly one of the most important metrics in marketing.
-CAC was the second metric we included in our 7 key metrics for startups blog and we’ve gone into detail about how to define customer acquisition cost before.
+CAC was the second metric we included in our 7 key metrics for startups blog and we’ve gone into detail about how to define customer acquisition cost before, too.

 Essentially, customer acquisition cost is the cost to a business to acquire each new customer – including everything from advertising expenses to sales salaries and bonuses.